-(b) Describe how the facility will assure access to this physician for low-income or uninsured patients.
+(b) How the applicant will ensure access to this physician for low-income or uninsured patients.

-(c) Explain if the physician has language skills that will benefit patients at this facility.
+(d) If the physician has language skills that will benefit patients at the practice location.

 and P.L.
 110-362.
 WSR 16-17-060, § 246-562-075, filed 8/12/16, effective 10/1/16.
 Statutory Authority: Chapter 70.185